 Researcher profiles and IDs can be used to:

-There are a variety of different sites that allow you to create and maintain an academic profile:
+There are a variety of different sites that allow you to create and maintain researcher profiles:

-ORCiD - enables you to obtain a unique 16 digit identification number that can be used to tie you to your work.
-ORCiD enables communication across multiple systems of institutions like eRA at UCT, publishers, funding organizations and discovery and profile systems including Scopus and Web of Science.
+ORCID iD - enables you to obtain a unique 16 digit identification number that can be used to tie you to your work.
+ORCID iD enables communication across multiple systems of institutions like eRA at UCT, publishers, funding organizations and discovery and profile systems including Scopus and Web of Science.
 Make sure to allow data exchange between systems by following ' Connect to ORCID' promptings provided to ensure accurate reflection of your work in all systems.

 Scopus Author Identifier - creates an Author Profile with an associated Author Identifier, and associates you with the publications that you have authored.
 Allows you to request changes when you notice inaccuracies in your Author Profile.
 Scopus also provides the Scopus2Orcid option as a way to link your Author Identifier information with your ORCiD identification number.

-Google Scholar Citations Profile - allows you to create a profile, search Google Scholar for articles you have published, and calculate your h-index based on the list of publications you create.
+Google Scholar Citations Profile - allows you to create a profile, search Google Scholar for articles you have published, and find your h-index based on the list of publications you create.

 arXiv Author ID - open access repository (Physics, Mathematics, Computer Science, Quantitative Biology, Quantitative Finance & Statistics).